hashicorp/terraform-provider-azurerm/website/docs/r/container_group.html.markdown

 ~> **NOTE:** This is required when `type` is set to `UserAssigned` or `SystemAssigned, UserAssigned`.

-~> **NOTE:** Currently you can't use a managed identity in a container group deployed to a virtual network.
+~> **NOTE:** Currently you can't use a managed identity in a container group deployed to a virtual network
 ---

 An `init_container` block supports: